prmeyn/UmbracoOutputCache/README.md

 # What does this package do?
 [Output caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/overview?view=aspnetcore-7.0#output-caching) has been introduced in ASP.NET Core 7.0, which means you need to be on at least [version 11 of Umbraco.](https://our.umbraco.com/download/releases/1110)
-This feature caches all your server side code like in razor templates so that it is not excecuted over and over again as you get more concurrent visitors but will be cached for the duration you set, by default this package sets it to 10 seconds.
+This package caches all your server side code like in razor templates so that it is not excecuted over and over again as you get more concurrent visitors but will be cached for the duration you set, by default this package sets it to 10 seconds.
 This should help improve the performance of your Umbraco server bringing down CPU utilization etc.

 ## CacheLifeSpanInSeconds